unclehowell/datro/static/library/consortium_bloculus/operations_businesscase/latest/source/executivesummary.rst

 The domes can now establish links autonomously, since the addressing system contains the physical location.
 Next the services/ nodes running inside each dome can pair quickly by specifying the corresponding domain and subdomain.
+And later, when the network is a few domes and nodes in size, the Bloculus protocol can be used to route traffic around the network, more effectively than anything in existance.

 Market Potential
 ~~~~~~~~~~~~~~~~~~~~